aappddeevv/scalajs-reaction/README.md

   trait LabelProps extends HTMLAttrbutes[dom.html.Label] { // optionally extend HTMLAttributes[]
    // ...
   }

+  // or
+  def Label(someProp: String)(children: ReactNode*) = wrapJsForScala(SomePackageNS, createProps(someProp), children:_*)
+  // createProps a function you write to convert the single scala someProp parameter to a js.Object.
 ```
 You need to call `wrapJsForScala` at some point.
 You are free to use the model above for attributes and children or you can use a dedicated non-native JS trait or use whatever suits your application for scala-side API.
 You could also define the component to take `Attr*` props, a non-native JS trait or even `js.Dynamic`.